Did you know that the brain experiences the emotional pain associated with social exclusion the same way it experiences physical pain?

 So you end up in a permanent state of hypervigilance and even if you don’t think that that is the case, your blood composition might tell a different story.
 And after a while, inflammation may be occurring at all sorts of sites in your body.

-A few weeks ago, after I was attacked again while at my computer, I very deliberately smashed my phone to pieces.
+In the course of 2021, after I was attacked again while at my computer, I very deliberately smashed my phone to pieces.
 That was the phone that I had been using for my internet connection, to which my PC had been tethered.
+I hence experienced it as “the source” of what happened.

 Because I could not go on having to bottle this up time and time and time again after having been dismissed again and again and again by whatever authority I went to about this, regardless of the fact that this interference also made it very hard – understatement – to make a living.
 I had to do something physical.
 So I smashed the phone to pieces.
 To get rid of all that fight-or-flight response buildup.